-Elizabeth Close is a multi-disciplinary First Nations visual artist and muralist, a proud Pitjantjatjara and Yankunytjatjara woman, currently residing on Kaurna Country (South Australia).
+Elizabeth Close was a multi-disciplinary First Nations visual artist and muralist, a proud Pitjantjatjara and Yankunytjatjara woman, born on Kaurna Country (South Australia).

 2015